Fleet Manager Manual — OneRoad

 A driver says they can't see their vehicle in the app

 The vehicle must be added to your fleet in the portal first.
 Go to Fleet → Assets → + Add Asset, enter the registration number, and confirm.
-It will appear immediately for the driver the next time they start a shift.
+It appears immediately for the driver the next time they start a shift.

 An invited driver hasn't appeared in my driver list